 My favorite social media platform is YouTube.
 I have written before about how addicted I am, promising to kick the habit.
 I have been as successful at that as Mark Twain was at quitting smoking, which is to say not successful at all.
 Actually, I also still pine for a cigarette every now and then, but that’s another story (see My Last Cigarette).

 I confess that I don’t like YouTube as a company, since it is owned by Google and has assumed for itself the power to regulate and censor speech.
 That reminds me of the chilling comment made by a Davos devotee recently in which she referred to the need to “recalibrate” speech.
-You know, you can’t have too much of it.
+You know, you can’t have all that free speech.
 It misleads people.
-And, being an expert, she will decide the extent of the recalibration.
+And, being an expert, she will decide what gets recalibrated.
+I’m sure she’ll do a fine job.

 However, I love what I have been able to learn from YouTube.
 I’ll give them that.
 I have studied foreign languages: French, German, Portuguese, Spanish, Italian, and Latin.
 I also watch political commentary of all persuasions.
 I like to watch ideologues dig holes for themselves and then sling the dirt at each other.
 I’ll leave the names to you with a recommendation to round up the usual suspects and then add economist Richard Wolff.